How to Describe a Person in English

 • Rachel is very fond of vegetables.

-• He hates carrots and cucumber.
+• He hates carrots and cucumbers.

 • Monty likes to spend time with friends.